mourner/dead-simple-grid/README.md

 All `col` elements are places inside clearfixed `row` elements and have `float: left; width: 100%` set by default.
 This means that you only need to change `width` to set up columns &mdash; no other properties required.

 Need to turn 3 one-column elements into 3 columns?
 Set their width to `33.33%` and you're all set.
 Need to switch a 2-column block back to one-column mode?
 Set their width to `100%`.
 Forget about messing with classes or SASS/Less mixins and formulas.

+Why not define classes like `span_1_of_3` for common column widths, you say?
+Because this defies the purpose of true responsive design!
+You need to adapt your whole grid set up to the viewport, not just column widths, depending on content and its importance.
+For example, you can't make 3 one-third columns turn into 1 column followed by 2 half columns with standard grid frameworks.
+And because of the sheer simplicity of the column set up, it doesn't take more time than figuring out what classes to add to your elements.

 ### Thanks